lorCamingao143/usermanagement_final/README.md

 ## Database Access
 To access the production database:
-1. Contact repository owner (franzadrian) for access permissions
+1. Contact repository owner (IorCamingao143) for access permissions
 2. Login to [Railway](https://railway.app) using GitHub account
 3. Navigate to "aware-appreciation" project
 4. Select PostgreSQL database